turingschool/lesson_plans/ruby_04-apis_and_scalability/testing_javascript_in_rails.markdown

 ### Setting Up Data

 It's not uncommon for our views to rely on something from our database.
-Let's say we need to do some AJAX testing (again, you should think long and hard about whether you could just do this with Capybara, but let's assume that you have a good reason).
+Let's say we now want to test that our ideas are listed in our index page!

-We can create some models before we load the template.
+We can create some ideas before we load the template.
-If you have no Idea model yet, first enter the following in the command line `rails g model Idea title body && rake db:migrate`

 Next change `spec/javascripts/magic_lamp.rb` to look like this: